httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@method": POST
 ~~~

-If used in a response message, the `@method` identifier refers to the associated value of the request that triggered the response message being signed.
+If used in a response message, the `@method` component identifier refers to the associated component value of the request that triggered the response message being signed.

 ### Target URI {#content-target-uri}

-The `@target-uri` identifier refers to the target URI of a request message.
-The value is the full absolute target URI of the request, potentially assembled from all available parts including the authority and request target as described in {{SEMANTICS}} Section 7.1.
+The `@target-uri` component identifier refers to the target URI of a request message.
+The component value is the full absolute target URI of the request, potentially assembled from all available parts including the authority and request target as described in {{SEMANTICS}} Section 7.1.
-If used, the `@target-uri` identifier MUST occur only once in the signature input.
+If used, the `@target-uri` component identifier MUST occur only once in the covered components.

 For example, the following message sent over HTTPS: